NapperJLG/deck-of-cards/README.md

 # Deck Of Cards

-A web app build with `create-react-app` that displays a full set of 52 cards with buttons to manipulate the deck.
+A web app built with `create-react-app` that displays a full set of 52 cards with buttons to manipulate the deck.

 Click [here](https://deck-of-cards-cf376.web.app/) to demo the app or clone the repo and run the command `npm run start`